yuan569/Html5-File-Upload/README.md

 ## Getting Started

 Ready to set Html5-File-Upload up on your page?
-Start by including the Html5-File-Upload Css, Html and Javascript.
+Start by including the Html5-File-Upload css, html and javascript.
 You can grab both these files from the `/dist` folder.

 1. Download a zip of the latest release from the Github Releases page.